bini25/https-gitlab.com-mitikubeniyam25-my-coding-challenge/Challenge README.md

 A rowID in file B does not appear in file A
 Input files that have errors in them should be: moved to an error directory and an error file should be created using the basename of the input files.
 A message should be written to the error file indicating: which rowID failed for which file and why.

-    -h          display this help and exit
-    -d OUTPUT_DIR write the result to OUTPUT_DIR instead of current_directory/output.
-    -e ERROR_DIR write the result to ERROR_DIR instead of current_directory/error.
-EOF